SSHFC/docs/docs/aacms.md

 ## Who Benefits From The Attendance And Access Control Management System

-- Human Resource Management Personnels
+- Human Resource Management Personnel
 - Information Technology Officials
 - Members of Management